Oxford-Eye/SVRare-js/README.md

 ## Caveats
 All caveats come with [pedigreejs](https://ccge-boadicea.github.io/pedigreejs/).
 - Unless directly rendering pedigree from a `.ped` file, a node without parents, but not on the top level, will produce an error.
-The dirty solution is to give those nodes dummy parents.
+But using `.ped` file lacks the support of extra node annotations (such as data not available etc).
+So the app reads `.ped` files, and process it.
+For this approach to work, just give those nodes dummy parents.
 Dummy parents won't show up if `noparents` is true.
-- pedigreejs relies on jquery, and its use of the `$` sign is not natively supported by `react-scripts-ts`.
-My workaround is to add a plugin to the `webpack.config.*.js` to let `react-scripts-ts` recognise `$` (stored in `asset`), and copy the files to the `node_modules`.
+- pedigreejs relies on jquery, and its use of the `$` sign is not natively supported by `react-scripts`.
+My workaround is to add a plugin to the `webpack.config.*.js` to let `react-scripts` recognise `$` (stored in `asset`), and copy the files to the `node_modules`.